slramindu1/eshop/README.md

-# eshop
+# eshop Web Application 🛍️

+Welcome to the **eshop** web application repository! 🎉

+**Getting Started:**

+1. **Extract the Zip File:**
-extract this zip file
+   - Download and extract the provided zip file.
-and get the eshpop286.mwb file and open workbech and convert er diagram to table (heidi sql)
+   - Locate the `eshop286.mwb` file and open it in Workbench.
+   - Convert the ER diagram to tables using Heidi SQL. ✨

+2. **Set Up the Project:**
-after copy the eshop 287 folder to htdocs folder
+   - Copy the contents of the `eshop287` folder to the `htdocs` folder on your server.

-open the project on vs code and open "connection.php" file and change your password

-Thank You
+   - Ensure all files are correctly placed for seamless functionality. 📂

+3. **Configure Database Connection:**
+   - Open the project in Visual Studio Code.
+   - Access the `connection.php` file.
+   - Update the file with your database password for a secure connection. 🔒

+Feel free to explore and modify the code to suit your needs.
+If you have any questions or encounter issues, please don't hesitate to ask for assistance.

+Thank you for using **eshop** for your e-commerce needs!
+Happy coding! 🚀

+Best regards,

+Ramindu Ravihansa